Last Updated on July 11, 2022 by Constitutional Militia

 “Judicial Supremacy”: Nowhere to be found in the Constitution or Pre-constitutional History

-In sum, pre-constitutional history provides scant support for the sweeping contemporary claim that “the federal judiciary is supreme in the exposition of the law of the Constitution” as against Congress, the President, and WE THE PEOPLE under all conceivable circumstances, and that therefore “the interpretation of the [Constitution] enunciated by th[e Supreme] Court [in some particular litigation] * * * is the supreme law of the land” in the same sense that the Constitution itself is (footnote 6)—or perhaps even in the superior sense of the arrogant boast that “the Constitution is what the judges say it is”. (footnote 7)
+Pre-constitutional history provides no support for the sweeping contemporary claim that “the federal judiciary is supreme in the exposition of the law of the Constitution” as against Congress, the President, and WE THE PEOPLE under all conceivable circumstances, and that therefore “the interpretation of the [Constitution] enunciated by th[e Supreme] Court [in some particular litigation] * * * is the supreme law of the land” in the same sense that the Constitution itself is—or even in the superior sense of the arrogant boast that “the Constitution is what the judges say it is”.

 “Judicial Review” and the purported power of “Judicial Supremacy”

 The modern doctrine of “judicial review” purports to invest the judiciary with what amounts to, not only an advisory, even prescriptive and proscriptive power with respect to constitutional interpretation—that is, a power to render an interpretation of the Constitution in the course of deciding a particular “Case[ ]” or “Controvers[y]” involving parties other than Congress or the President, which interpretation thereafter purportedly lines those coördinate Branches of government in all other conceivable situations until the Court deigns to reverse or qualify it.
 This supposed ability to foreclose the coördinate branches of government in the course of litigation not involving them allegedly renders the Court the “ultimate interpreter of the Constitution”.
 But where does this extraordinary power come from?